andywiecko/ECS/README.md

 ```

 Then one has to implement the introduced interface.
-`BaseComponent` class can be helpful, however, it is not necessary to use the class and the contract can be implemented on _pure C#_ (non-MonoBehaviour) class.
+`BaseComponent` class can be helpful, however, it is not necessary to use the class and the contract can be implemented on _pure C#_ (non-`MonoBehaviour`) class.

 ```csharp
 [RequiredComponent(typeof(MyEntity))]